 Menopause is a natural stage of every woman’s life that marks the end of her fertility.
 Many of the hormonal changes that occur with menopause can cause symptoms that affect your quality of life.
-Betty Daniels, MD, and her team of nurse practitioners and certified nurse-midwives at Woman to Woman Ob/Gyn Medical Group, with offices in San Bernardino and Rialto, California, specialize in menopause management and can develop a plan to help you get relief from your menopause symptoms.
+Betty Daniels, MD, and her team of nurse practitioners and certified nurse-midwives at Woman to Woman Ob/Gyn Medical Group, with an office in San Bernardino, California, specialize in menopause management and can develop a plan to help you get relief from your menopause symptoms.
 For an appointment, call the office, or use the online booking button.

 Menopause refers to the time in your life when your menstrual cycle stops, marking the end of your fertility.
 You’re diagnosed with menopause after you’ve gone 12 consecutive months without your period.
 Most women in the United States reach menopause around age 51.

 Before you’re officially in menopause, you may notice changes in your menstrual cycle and experience some of the symptoms associated with menopause, which occur due to fluctuations in your estrogen levels.

 This period is referred to as perimenopause and usually begins while you’re in your 40s, although can start in your 30s, and lasts an average of four years.

 The symptoms you experience as you approach menopause may vary in both type and severity.
 Some of the most common symptoms include: